kevinyen83/OnlineCarRentalSystem/README.md

 6. In the .env file, paste and change the value as follows:

     ```javascript
-    USER=YOUR MySQL USER NAME
+    DB_USER=YOUR MySQL USER NAME
-    HOST=YOUR MySQL HOST
+    DB_HOST=YOUR MySQL HOST
-    PASSWORD=YOUR MySQL PASSWORD
+    DB_PASSWORD=YOUR MySQL PASSWORD
     DATABASE=YOUR MySQL DATABASE
     PORT=3001
     DB_PORT=3306
     ```

+\*\* Please refer to this document if you don't know how to create a MySQL database: https://dev.mysql.com/doc/refman/8.0/en/creating-database.html

 7. Return to the "Client" file, and start the front-end project with `npm start`.
-8. Return to the "Client" file, and start the back-end project with `npm start`.
+8. Return to the "Server" file, and start the back-end project with `node index.js`.

 ## Action Items